William H. Prescott: Death and personal legacy

 Prescott lived on Beacon Street, Boston, 1845–1859.

 In January 1859, Prescott decided to resume his work on Philip II, with the goal of writing a final fourth volume History of the Reign of Phillip II (1856–1858) which was completed only up to the year 1568 featuring the deaths of Phillips son Carlos, Prince of Asturias and of Phllips 3rd wife Elisabeth of Valois.
 On January 28, he had a second stroke, which resulted in his immediate death.
 He was buried with his parents in St. Paul's Church, and his funeral was attended by representatives, among others, of Harvard University, the American Academy of Arts and Sciences and the Essex Institute.

 There is a popular misconception that Prescott was completely blind, which seems to have stemmed from a misunderstanding of his comment in the preface to The Conquest of Mexico, in which he stated, "Nor have I ever corrected, or even read, my own original draft".
 The myth was further propagated by a contemporary New York review of the Conquest, and has been a common theme in popular accounts of his work.
 Other related embellishments of Prescott's disability have also occurred—Samuel Eliot Morison, writing in a 1959 article for The Atlantic Monthly, claimed that Prescott had an artificial eye, although there is no evidence to suggest this.
 It has been argued that Prescott's biographers have naturally been drawn to romanticize his life due to Prescott's own romantic style of history.

 Four biographies of Prescott have been written.
 In 1864, George Ticknor published a biography based on Prescott's then-unpublished correspondence, to which the later biographers have been greatly indebted.
 Rollo Ogden's 1904 account is more a stylistic modernization of Ticknor's work.
 Harry Thurston Peck's 1905 account is considered academically inferior due to its essentially derivative nature.
 C. Harvey Gardiner's 1969 work is considered the definitive critical biography of Prescott, taking into account a wide range of unpublished documents that were unavailable to earlier biographers.

 The City of Prescott in Arizona was named in his honor, as was the William H. Prescott House (Headquarters House), which was designated a National Historic Landmark for its association with him.
 Prescott School in Oakland, California was named for him in 1869.
 The school, in turn, was the source of the eventual name of the entire neighborhood, Prescott.
 William H. Prescott Elementary, established in 1899 and located in Chicago, Illinois, was named in his honor.
 The building is designated as "orange" on the Chicago Historical Survey, reflecting its historical significance.
 Colegio Anglo Americano Prescott, a school in Arequipa, Peru, also bears his name.
+In Lima, Peru, the avenue Avenida Guillermo Prescott in the San Isidro district is named in his honor ("Guillermo" being the Spanish equivalent of "William").
+The future metro station Guillermo Prescott on Line 4 of the Lima Metro is named after this avenue.
 Prescott Street, two blocks from Harvard Yard in Cambridge, Massachusetts, is named after him.